 Insider Trading/Abuse of Privileged Information

-Abuse of privilege or insider trading refers to the use of confidential information or knowledge that a public official has access to as a result of holding a public office in order to further their own interests or the interests of entities or people close to them.
+Abuse of privilege or insider trading refers to the use of confidential information or knowledge that a public official has access to as a result of holding a public office to further their interests or the interests of entities or people close to them.

 Favoritism is the practice of granting preferential treatment or favors by a person in a position of trust based on preconceived notions such as friendship, racial or ethnic prejudice, or even family relations.